PaddleHQ/paddle-php-sdk/UPGRADING.md

 All breaking changes prior to v1 will be documented in this file to assist with upgrading.

+## v1.0.0

+Upgrading to this version introduces 4 changes that may require action

+1. Migrated away from native enums to reduce the risk of breaking changes

+If your implementation utilises any of the Enums defined in the Paddle SDK you will have to update their usage.

+For example:
+    `Status::Active` => `Status::Active()`
+    `$status === Status::Active` => `$status->equals(Status::Active())`

+2. Made entities consistent with `array<Entity>` usage where Collections were used instead

+There was some inconsistent typing for Entities that had properties consisting of a collection of another Entity.
+These fields shouldn't impact usage of those properties but if you relied on any of the following types you will face breakages.

+ - `\Paddle\SDK\Entities\NotificationSetting` field `subscribedEvents` was `EventTypeCollection` and is now `array<EventType>`
+ - `\Paddle\SDK\Entities\Product` field `prices` was `PriceCollection` and is now `array<Price>`

+3. Subscription item `price` re-uses the `Price` entity

+The `\Paddle\SDK\Entities\Subscription\SubscriptionItem` `price` field type has changed to the main entity `\Paddle\SDK\Entities\Price`.

+Any previous type hints for `\Paddle\SDK\Entities\Subscription\SubscriptionPrice` should be updated accordingly.

+4. Dropped `@internal` on most entities to prevent IDE warnings, utilising private constructors instead

+In the last major update we made change we introduced `@internal` doc blocks for entities which were hydrated from API responses.

+We noticed these started to highlight properties using constructor property promotion being highlighted as internal which wasn't the intention.

+We've dropped the `@internal` doc block and been stricter with private constructors.
+If you had relied on instantiating these entities directly you may face breakages.
+This was not intentionally part of the public API for the package and thus has been restricted moving forward.

 ## v0.3.0

 This version introduces several breaking changes.